jcattanach/10-11-18/README.md

 # 10-11-18
 assignment from 10-11-18

-activity 1 is in files: stocks.html, stockQuote.js, stock-aoo.js
+activity 1 is in stock-activity folder

-Assignment is in files: index.html, style.css, app.js, news.js
+Assignment is in news-assignment folder

+optional activity is in slideshow folder